Last Updated on August 3, 2023 by user

 You can see this in the following example, as angle 7 is not stated in the given.

-Scarfi suggests writing out what you are proving (again) underneath the columns to give your student clear direction as they take on the geometry problem.
-Knowing what they are trying to prove can help your student narrow down postulates, theorems, definitions and properties to the ones that will be most helpful in solving the problem.
+Another teaching tip, Scarfi suggests writing out what you are proving (again) underneath the columns to give your student clear direction as they take on the geometry problem.
+Knowing what they are trying to prove can help your student narrow down postulates, theorems, definitions, and properties to the ones that will be most helpful in solving the problem.

-After getting them narrowed to a few of the most appropriate ones, your student has less variables to work with, and then they can focus on determining which answer is the right one.
+After getting them narrowed to a few of the most appropriate ones, your student has fewer variables to work with, and then they can focus on determining which answer is the right one.

 It’s important to fill out the given information first when solving proofs.
 Sometimes an obvious step is overlooked as a given, so be sure to go over all of these first.